Infineon/python-optiga-trust/README.md

-# Python package for the OPTIGA™ Trust devices
+# A non-official Python package for the OPTIGA™ Trust devices

 ## Intro
 A python ctypes based wrapper for the OPTIGA™ Trust Software Framework